Caching Strategies with Claude Code: Redis Patterns and Cache Invalidation

 • Real‑time data (stock prices, live notifications)

-• Anything that must be consistent immediately after write
+• Anything that must be consistent immediately after a write

 Cache Keys

-• Never use raw user input in cache keys (injection risk)
+• Important: Never use raw user input in cache keys (injection risk).

 Invalidation Strategy

-• Write‑through – update cache on every write (for consistency)
+• Write‑through – update the cache on every write (ensures consistency).

-• TTL‑based – use short TTL when consistency is flexible
+• TTL‑based – use short TTLs when eventual consistency is acceptable.

-• Event‑based – invalidate on domain events (prefer this for critical data)
+• Event‑based – invalidate on domain events (preferred for critical data).

 Redis Configuration